Textualize/textual/docs/guide/content.md

 ### Playground

-Textual comes with a markup playground where you can enter Textual markup and see the result's live.
+Textual comes with a markup playground where you can enter content markup and see the result's live.
 To launch the playground, run the following command:

 ```